daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link is a bash script that creates a symbolic link called "__ls__" linking to /bin/ls.

 14-copy_html is a bash script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.

+100-lets_move is a bash script that moves all files beginning with an uppercase letter to the directory /tmp/u.